Lunar-Proxy/assets/readme.md

 # Deploying

-Check out [lunar](https://github.com/lunar-proxy/lunar-v1) to deploy.
+For instructions on how to deploy go to [lunar's github](https://github.com/lunar-proxy/lunar-v1).

-# Making changes
+# Contribuating